rwedzony/employee-management-system-f/README.md

   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/user_tasks.png">
 </p>

 User can also sent email to admin using his email client.
 There is also plan to introduce "Vacation" module, where dayoff planining will take place.
-Dashboard is introduced to give user quick feedback of the task status: how many of them are assigned to particular user and what are their status:
+Dashboard is introduced to give user quick feedback of the tasks status: how many of them are assigned to particular user and what are their status:

 <p align="center">
   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/user_dashboard.png">
 </p>

-### ADMIN role app functionality
+### Admin role app functionality
 Admin app functionality is more extended than user.
-First of all, admin has rigths to perform the CRUD operations on Employee list (of course CRUD operation of his own profile is not allowed- he must use edit profile as normal user instead)
+First of all, admin has rigths to perform the CRUD operations on Employee list (of course CRUD operation of his own profile is not allowed- he has to use edit profile as normal user instead)

 <p align="center">
   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/employee_list.png">